ankrutik/notes/aws/solutions_arch_cert/notes.md

 A **registrar** (Amazon, GoDaddy) assigns domain names under one of the top level domain names.
 Domains are registered with interNIC (service of ICANN) which enforces uniqueness of domain names across the Internet.
 Registered with a central database called WhoIS database.

+User enters URL -> Browser goes to top level domain -> TLD returns NS record -> Browser looks up NS record to get SOA record -> SOA record contains DNS records

+AWS does not use default TTL for record type.
+You have to specify.

+Route53 propogates changes in 60 seconds.

+**NS (name server) record** used by **top level domain servers** to direct traffic to the **content DNS server** which return authorative (SOA) DNS records.

-**SOA** (start of authority) records stores:
+**SOA (start of authority) record** stores:

 - name of server that supplied data for zone
 - administrator of zone
 - current version of the data file
 - default TTL seconds

-**NS** (name server) records used by top level domain servers to direct traffic to the content dns server which contains authorative DNS records.

-User enters URL -> Browser goes to top level domain -> TLD returns NS record -> Browser looks up NS record to get SOA record -> SOA record contains DNS records
+**DNS Record types**

 - **"A" Record**: Address record; used to convert name of domain to an IP address
-- **TTL**
+- **PTR records** are used to look up domain names for IP addresses.
+Reverse of "A" record.
-- **CName** (canonical name): Used to resolve one domain to another; instead of using multiple IP address, use one IP and have 2 domain names on it.
+- **CName (canonical name) Record**: Used to resolve one domain to another; instead of using multiple IP address, use one IP and have 2 domain names on it.
 CNAME can't be used for naked domain name (`http://google.com`).
 It must be either an "A" record or alias.

-- **Alias** records are used to map resource records sets in your hosted zone to ELB, CloudFront distributions, or S3 buckets.
+- **Alias records** are used to map resource records sets in your hosted zone to ELB, CloudFront distributions, or S3 buckets.
 Alias records are like CNAME records.
-- **PTR** records are used to look up domain names for IP addresses
 - **MX** records are used for mail

+### ELB - Elastic Load Balancer

+IPv4 addresses are never shared for ELBs.
+You have to use a DNS name.

 ## lab: Register a domain name

-domain registration can be bought from the AWS console for hosted zones (.com addressed for 20USD)
+Domain registration can be bought from the AWS console for hosted zones (.com addressed for 20USD)

-can take upto 3 days
+Can take upto 3 days

 _3 EC2 instances were brought up in different regions with different IP addresses and different index.html contents.
 One domain name was registered (hosted zone).
 Route 53 was used to configure the 3 different IP address to the same domain name (hosted zone) to try out the following routing policies.
 Hit the address, wait for DNS flush (TTL) or manually flush, hit again and see if it DNS resolve a different IP address._